abudaan/JazzMIDIBridge/README.md

 You have to install the plugin before you can use the JazzMIDIBridge.

-Download your copy from http://jazz-soft.net/download/, it installs in a breeze!
+Download your own [copy](http://jazz-soft.net/download/), it installs in a breeze!

 In fact the JazzMIDIBridge is a wrapper around a wrapper; the Jazz browser plugin is wrapped in a MIDIAccess object, and the MIDIAccess object  is wrapped in the JazzMIDIBridge object.

-The MIDIAccess wrapper is a partial implementation of Jussi Kalliokoski's W3C proposal for native MIDI support in browsers (see: https://gist.github.com/1752949).
+The MIDIAccess wrapper is a partial implementation of Jussi Kalliokoski's [W3C proposal]( https://gist.github.com/1752949) for native MIDI support in browsers.

 The JazzMIDIBridge wrapper provides methods that allow you to add MIDI functionality to your applications fast and easy.